Second Sunday Events

-The WRP is coordinating a Second Sunday Event series in 2017.
-Starting on Sunday, May 14 and running through Sunday, September 10 individuals and groups have 5 opportunities to get involved in the WRP’s work to improve the long-term health of the White River and its watershed!
+The WRP is coordinating our second annual Second Sunday Events series in 2018.
+Starting on Sunday, May 13 and running through Sunday, September 9 individuals and groups have 5 opportunities to get involved in the WRP’s work to keep the White River clean and accessible!

 All events start at 2pm; are held rain or shine; and are free-of-charge, unless otherwise noted.
 For more details – or to RSVP – please contact us at info[at]whiteriverpartnership.org.

-Help us finish planting 1,000 trees in this location to improve water quality, habitat, and flood resilience.
-Volunteers should meet at 564 Children’s Camp Road in Gaysville.
+Help us plant 140 trees in this location to improve water quality, habitat, and flood resilience.
+Volunteers should meet at the Kingsbury Covered Bridge off Route 14 in Randolph.
 Dress to get dirty in long sleeves, long pants, and closed-toed shoes; the WRP will provide gloves, shovels, and light snacks.

-Volunteers should meet at the Broad Brook Cemetery in Sharon (1106 River Road).
+Help us clear access trails to the Third Branch of the White River in Bethel with hand tools.
+Volunteers should meet at Peavine Park in Bethel.
 Dress to get dirty in long sleeves, long pants, and closed-toed shoes; the WRP will provide gloves, tools, and light snacks.

 Visit our Volunteer FAQs page for more information about WRP volunteer events.
 Or contact us at info[at]whiteriverpartnership.org with questions!